Nuand/bladeRF/hdl/fpga/platforms/common/bladerf/software/README.md

 - Open `$BLADERF_DIR/hdl/fpga/platforms/<platform>/build/platform.conf`
 - Find the `get_qsys_ram` function, and change the return value to be the nearest power of 2 larger than the required memory size from the above.
 Sometimes simply doubling the existing return value is good enough.
 - Rebuild the FPGA in its entirety.
-This is required because the FPGA needs to instantiate more block RAMs to fit the larger Nios, and it will restructure the logic around this.
+This is required because the FPGA needs to instantiate more block RAMs to fit the larger Nios, and it will need to re-fit the surrounding logic.

 Eclipse GUI Debugging
 =====================